ucsdphysics/elrepo-formula/README.rst

 ================

 This is pretty much the `SaltStack epel-formula
-<https://github.com/saltstack-formulas/epel-formula>`_, except with elrepo swapped for epel.
+<https://github.com/saltstack-formulas/epel-formula>`_, except with elrepo replacing epel.